ashwin-ned/product-matching/README.md

 # Semantic Product Matching with CLIP Embeddings

-An end-to-end pipeline for visual product matching using multimodal embeddings and vector search.
+An end-to-end pipeline for semantic product search using multimodal CLIP embeddings and vector search.

 ## 📺 Demo